begolu2/rktik-thesis/03_implementation.md

 The script for deployment to the production environment additionally merges all changes in the *development branch* into a new commit on the *master branch* of the Glia repository (see [Methodology]).
 Therefore, commits on the master branch represent a history of deployments to the production environment and can be seen as versions of the Glia application.

 Rktik uses *environment variables* to determine which environment it is currently running in and to load an appropriate configuration.
-Configurations for the development, testing and production environment differ in the passwords, secrets and external services they specify as well as the internet hostname they set up for Rktik.
+There are differing configurations for the development, testing and production environment.
+They differ in the passwords, secrets and external services they specify, as well as the internet hostname they set up for Rktik.
 Sensitive information such as passwords is not stored in the source code repository, but loaded either from access-controlled external files or environment variables.

 The development and testing configurations additionally increase the verbosity of log messages and provide interactive debugging in two ways: 1) a debugging console and interactive traceback embedded in Flask’s response when server errors occur during a request and 2) the Flask DebugToolbar (@VanTellingen2015), which provides an interface for performance measurement, variable introspection and other information as an optional web overlay for successful requests.